sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

     When prompted by the script:

-    1. Select an image index number.
-For the Home/Pro edition, the Pro edition is index 1, the Home edition is index 2.
-    2. Press Y to format the drive.
+    1. Press Y to format the drive.
-    3. Press Y to select [Compact OS](compact-os.md), or N to select a non-compacted OS:
+    2. Press Y to select [Compact OS](compact-os.md), or N to select a non-compacted OS:
         -   **Y**: Applies the image using Compact OS.
 This is best for devices with solid-state drives and drives with limited free space.
         -   **N**: Applies the image as a fully-uncompressed image.
 This is best for high-performance devices or devices that use traditional hard drives with rotational media.
-    4. Press N to indicate the image does not include extended attributes (EA).
+    3. Press N to indicate the image does not include extended attributes (EA).

     The scripts apply the image to the drive, and then finishes.